Beapi-io/beapi-bench/README.md

 ~~~~

 ## Usage
-Clone the project and make 'BeapiBench' script executable (chmod 775 BeapiBench) then run like so:
+Clone the project (or just copy the 'BeapiBench' file locally) and make 'BeapiBench' script executable (chmod 775 BeapiBench) then run like so:
 ~~~~
 ./BeapiBench -m GET --endpoint=http://localhost:8080/v1.3.0/person/show/225
 ~~~~